MicrosoftDocs/Viva/Viva/insights/org-team-insights/copilot-dashboard.md

 **Upload survey results through the Microsoft 365 Admin Center**

-Microsoft 365 admins can upload survey results through Adoption Score in the Microsoft 365 Admin Center.
+Microsoft 365 admins can upload survey results through Adoption Score in the Microsoft 365 admin center.
 The results then appear in the Microsoft Copilot Dashboard.
 [Learn how to upload survey data](/microsoft-365/admin/adoption/ai-assistance?view=o365-worldwide#upload-survey-data&preserve-view=true).

 ### News & research